Beldaras/meteo-express/README.md

 The frontend project : https://github.com/Beldaras/meteo-checker

 The goal is to provide a server side for a meteo checker web app.
-The frontend project below to search a city and checked her weather, and stocked the last search in browser's local storage.
+The frontend project below to search a city and checked its weather, and stocked the last search in browser's local storage.
-With this backend, users can create an account and display their favorites cities weahter.
+With this backend, users can create an account and display their favorite cities weahter.

 ### To run the project :
 ```